Carlos Terán: Club career

 Born in Turbo, Colombia, Terán began his career with Categoría Primera A club Envigado.
 He made his professional debut for the club on 30 January 2019 against Deportivo Pasto, starting in a 1–1 draw.
 He ended his first season with Envigado appearing in 13 matches, starting 12.

 Chicago Fire

 On 21 August 2020, Terán joined American Major League Soccer club Chicago Fire.
-He made his debut on 28 October in a 2–1 defeat against the Philadelphia Union, coming on as a 78th minute substitute.
+He made his debut on 28 October, in a 2–1 league defeat against the Philadelphia Union, coming on as a 78th minute substitute.

+On 29 April 2023, Terán extended his contract with Chicago until the end of 2026, with a club option for the 2027 season.
+Terán underwent a successful surgery on his right knee in January 2024.

 International career

 Terán has represented Colombia at both the iunder-20 and iunder-23 sides.
 He made his debut for the Colombia under-20's on 23 May 2019 against Poland U20, coming on as a substitute.
 Terán was then selected into the Colombia under-23 squad for the CONMEBOL Pre-Olympic Tournament in 2020, making his debut on 18 January 2020 against Argentina U23. starting in a 3–1 defeat.